allimuu/mw-mods/README.md

 **Blunt weapon**

-Blunt weapon is all about brute force, so blunt weapons can now stun and do more damage to armored enemies!

-_Details_

-Every hit does more damage the more armor rating your opponent has, plus a chance to stun (1 second paralyze) on hit.
+Blunt weapons are naturally stronger against armored targets (doing bonus damage on hit the more armor an enemy has) and have a chance to temporarily stun the enemy with their brute force (paralyze the enemy for 1 sec).

 **Skill Level 25**